|

 poem, the final expression and measure of the intensity of her love is

-her despair at their having to remain apart.
+her despair at the lovers having to remain apart.

 live together in this world; they can't die together; they can't rise